Silk Road Shipping Stories:

 Automated Stories from China’s Automated Shipping Network

-Silk Road Shipping Stories: Life Along China’s Automated Shipping Network is a non-linear, automated multi-screen poetic documentary installation about truck drivers andbarge boat operators along Silk Road routes in China in the age of automation.
+Silk Road Shipping Stories: Life Along China’s Automated Shipping Network is a multi-media non-linear, automated multi-screen poetic documentary installation about truck drivers and barge boat operators navigating Silk Road routes in China within the backdrop of automation.

-This installation is a poetic illustration of a core industry (the biggest shipping industry world-wide) on the verge of a pivotal change.
-The project presents a series of meditative, textural vignettes that relay conversations, daily moments of operators at work, and portraits of surrounding landscapes, cityscapes and barges while exploring what projected obsolescence may mean for them, as well as the ancient waterways that they navigate.
+This installation is a multi-dimensional illustration of a core industry (the largest shipping industry worldwide) on the verge of a pivotal change.
+The project presents a series of vignettes relaying conversations and daily moments of operators at work in vast landscapes, cityscapes, and workspaces while exploring what projected obsolescence may mean for them and the ancient waterways they navigate.
+These video clips include photos, as well as 3D-scanned and animated images of landscapes, barges, and trucks from my interviews (see Photos, and Stitch/ Capture sections below)

 PHOTO